The Marais: Paris aristocratic district

 During the mid-13th century, Charles I of Anjou, King of Naples and Sicily, and brother of King Louis IX of France built his residence near the current n°7 rue de Sévigné.
-In 1361 the King Charles V built a mansion known as the Hôtel Saint-Pol, in which the Royal Court settled during his reign as well as his son's.
+In 1361, King Charles V built a mansion known as the Hôtel Saint-Pol, in which the Royal Court settled during his reign (as well as his son's).

-From that time to the 17th century and especially after the Royal Square (Place Royale, current place des Vosges) was designed under King Henri IV of France in 1605, the Marais was the favored place of residence for the French nobility.
+From that time to the 17th century and especially after the Royal Square (Place Royale, current place des Vosges) was designed under King Henri IV of France in 1605, the Marais was the favoured place of residence of the French nobility.
 Among the many urban mansions—hôtels particuliers, in French—they built there were the Hôtel de Sens, the Hôtel de Sully, the Hôtel de Beauvais, the Hôtel Carnavalet, the Hôtel de Guénégaud and the Hôtel de Soubise.

-During the late 18th century, the district was no longer considered the most fashionable district for the nobility, yet it still kept its reputation of being an aristocratic area.
+During the late 18th century, the district was no longer considered the most fashionable district by the nobility, yet it still kept its reputation of being an aristocratic area.
 By that time, only minor nobles and a few higher ranking nobles, such as the Prince de Soubise, lived there.
 The Place des Vosges remained a place for nobles to meet.
-The district fell into disrepair after the French Revolution and was abandoned by the nobility completely.
-It would remain unfashionable until the late 20th century.
+The district fell into disrepair after the French Revolution and was then abandoned by the nobility completely.
+It was to remain unfashionable until the late 20th century.

 Jewish community

-People

 After the French Revolution, the district was no longer the aristocratic district it had been during the 17th and 18th centuries.
 Because of this, the district became a popular and active commercial area, hosting one of Paris' main Jewish communities.
 At the end of the 19th century and during the first half of the 20th, the district around the rue des Rosiers, referred to as the "Pletzl", welcomed many Eastern European Jews (Ashkenazi) who reinforced the district's clothing specialization.
 During World War II the Jewish community was targeted by the Nazis who were occupying France.
 As of today, the rue des Rosiers remains a major center of the Paris Jewish community, which has made a comeback since the 1990s.
 Public notices announce Jewish events, bookshops specialize in Jewish books, and numerous restaurants and other outlets sell kosher food.

-Institutions

 The synagogue on 10 rue Pavée is adjacent to the rue des Rosiers.
-It was designed in 1913 by Art Nouveau architect Hector Guimard, who designed several Paris Metro stations.
+It was designed in 1913 by Art Nouveau architect Hector Guimard, who designed many Paris Metro stations.
 The Marais houses the Museum of Jewish Art and History, the largest French museum of Jewish art and history.
 The museum conveys the extensive history and culture of Jews in Europe and North Africa from the Middle Ages to the 20th century.